Katharine McPhee Spotted Without Engagement Ring During ‘Broadway In The Park’ Rehearsal

 The former American Idol contestant went on to add that her future husband often reminds her that they are lucky to “do what they do.”
 He’s still a simple guy from Canada, she said, even though he’s worked with the best of the best during his long and notable career in the

 And she seems to have fit in well with David’s family too.
-His 35-year-old daughter Erin calle he amazing in an interview with People Magazine.
+His 35-year-old daughter Erin called he amazing in an interview with People Magazine.

 “My dad is kind of a hopeless romantic, and Katherine’s awesome,” she said.
 “We really, really like her, and we’ve known her for a really long time.
 And if he’s happy, we’re happy.”